Skip to main content

 • Subscribe to Merge's live system status in case of rare system outages.

-Part 5: FAQs
+FAQs

 If someone’s access gets revoked, how long does that take to propagate?

-• If the integration does not support webhooks Merge will capture this change upon the next periodic sync.
+• If the integration does not support webhooks Merge will capture this change upon the next scheduled sync.
 Merge kicks off periodic syncs for production Linked Accounts at varying rates.
 This does not mean we are able to pull data at precisely those rates.
 The time to sync data depends on integration factors such as the third-party API rate limits, support of timestamp filters, the number of objects in the system, etc. The frequency at which Merge executes a periodic sync is specific to the integration and Common Model; see sync frequency documentation.

 What happens when there is an issue?
 What is a failure mode?